 In the third game this is an actual spell.
 It functions as a temporary Ressurection, but if you use it on undead units, it becomes permanent even after the battle ends.
 Surprisingly one hero, Thant, starts with this ability and specializes in it, making him very good for early game rushes (his units basically never really die).

-Anti-Magic: An actual skill of the Stronghold in V, and a traditional ability of the dragon creatures, with some exceptions (Azure dragon lacks it and not all the dragons in V have it) that grants them immunity to all magic, which sadly means while the enemy can't use magic on them, you can't heal them with it either.
+Anti-Magic: An actual skill of the Stronghold in V, and a traditional ability of the dragon creatures (which has the drawback that you can't use healing and buffs on them), with some exceptions (Azure dragon lacks it and not all the dragons in V have it) that grants them immunity to all magic, which sadly means while the enemy can't use magic on them, you can't heal them with it either.

 Arbitrary Minimum Range: Ranged units are limited to melee attacks if there's an enemy unit adjacent to them- not only can they not use their main weapon against the adjacent enemy, they can't fire at anyone else either.
 In most cases, they only attack at half strength, but there are some exceptions to this rule.